browserplus/borg/data/pages/docs/service_dev/cpp_services.md

-As shown in the figure below, browser processes communicate with a BrowserPlus daemon process, which communicates with BrowserPlus services, each of which is hosted in a harness process.
+As shown in the figure below, browser processes communicate with a BrowserPlus daemon process, which communicates with BrowserPlus services.
+Each service is hosted in a "harness" process.
+The harness performs the Daemon communication responsibilities, and hosting services in separate processes aids system robustness.

 Services are physically packaged as dlls on Windows and dylibs on OSX.